 Dr. Taylor grew up surrounded by Nature.
 Her home was an exquisite garden of flowering fruit trees, vineyards and strawberry fields.
 In the hickory forest there were trees to climb and amazing collection of wild and cultivated plants.
 The house was designed by her mother, Fran, a well known artist after the style of Frank Lloyd Wright.
 Every room had a large picture window to bring in the natural world.
 The walls were filled with exquisite art.
 Her love of a natural approach developed during those early years in the rich landscape of the Midwest.
 She was a member of the local 4-H Club and an enthusiastic horse rider.
-If you share her passion for the natural world, you will appreciate her natural approach to healing and the Outdoor School experiences.
+If you share her passion for the natural world, you will appreciate her natural approach to healing.

 She did well in school and was admitted as an early entrant to college at the age of 16.
 The previous summer, she assisted in biochemistry research at the University of Texas sponsored by the National Science Foundation.
 After graduating from college, she entered graduate school in psychology with a specialization in Behavioral Genetics.
 After two postdoctoral fellowships, Dr. Taylor decided to return to her first love, medicine.
 Although she was already a clinical faculty member of the medical school, she returned to student status, graduating in 1985.

 The seventeen years of post college graduate level training uniquely prepares Dr. Taylor to practice a personalized interdisciplinary medicine.
 The demands of our complex lives require an approach that utilizes every well researched tool available.
 An integrative practice simply has many more tools in the toolbox.